Introduction to Kathog Rigzin Chenpo Rinpoche

 Vimalamza Heritage:

-40. Big White Umbrella Cover Buddha Mother (Back Cover Method)
+40. The Great White Umbrella Cover Buddha Mother (Return Covering Method).

 Nin Nimawose Legacy: